DeathChaos25/P5X_vFileContentExtract/README.md

 # P5X_vFileContentExtract

-File Extractor for the _vfileContent files located in the Chinese (and Korean) versions of the P5X beta.
+File Extractor for the _vfileContent files used by Persona 5 X.

 Usage:
 Drag and Drop the _vfileIndexV2.fb file from P5X's files into the program's exe.